 CRS in Laos

 Lao People's Democratic Republic (PDR) is a small, landlocked country of almost seven million people.
-The country is one of the poorest in Southeast Asia, without adequate education, health services and infrastructure to support the development of its people.
-Catholic Relief Services works with the government to make sure that children with disabilities have support and access to basic education.
+The country is one of the poorest in Southeast Asia, without adequate education, health services and infrastructure to fully support the development of its people.
+Since 2007, Catholic Relief Services has been working in Laos in partnership with the local government to ensure that all children have access to quality education.

 Country News and Stories

 CRS Welcomes President Obama’s Remarks in Support of Education and Nutrition in Laos

 New investment will fund education programs.

 There is a saying, “It is better to give than to receive.”
 This might be more self-evident if it were not so very good to receive.
 Hongkham Phengsaphone, of Laos, with three of her sons.
 The boys receive school lunches...